8iche/simwigo/README.md

 ![](doc/logo.png)

-Simwigo is a cross-platform tool, written in Go, to simplify the deployment of a web service.
+# Simwigo : a cross-platform tool, written in Go, to simplify the deployment of a web service.

 It is easy to use and user-friendly.
 It also implements features to facilitate file exchange.